Nanak Chand Rattu: Allegations against Savita Ambedkar

 Despite maintaining cordial relations with Savita Ambedkar, Rattu told biographers of B. R. Ambedkar that he suspected her of poisoning her husband.
 According to him, she slowly poisoned Ambedkar by giving him insulin overdoses, and a post-mortem would not have revealed this.
-The writings by these biographers encouraged misgivings against Savita Amebdkar.
-She was unaware of Rattu's allegations against her, until Vijay Surwade gave her photcopies of Rattu's typed and signed statements to the biographers Dhananjay Keer and C. B. Khairmode.
+The writings by these biographers encouraged misgivings against Savita Ambedkar.
+She was unaware of Rattu's allegations against her, until Vijay Surwade gave her photocopies of Rattu's typed and signed statements to the biographers Dhananjay Keer and C. B. Khairmode.
 One day, in 1994 or 1995, when Rattu visited her, she asked him about the allegations.
 When Rattu denied making any such allegations, she showed him the photocopies.
 According to her, Rattu was "completely nonplussed": she asked him to leave and never visit her again.
 The two did not interact again after this incident.

 In his own book, published in the 1990s, Rattu implies that Savita Ambedkar ensured that her husband did not get adequate medical care in the final years of his life, leading to his death.